 December-January resolution-based campaigns are par for the course in the health and fitness industry, and, at least in the beginning of the year, it’s effective: According to Bloomberg, Weight Watchers typically adds about 40 percent of new customers during the first quarter.
 But what happens after the first quarter, both to the dieters and Weight Watchers’ bottom line?

-Let’s look at 2016.
-Before the Oprah-inspired surge toward the end of the year, Weight Watchers shares had plunged 54 percent according to Bloomberg.
+Before the Oprah-inspired surge toward the end of the 2016, Weight Watchers shares had plunged 54 percent according to Bloomberg.
 We can only assume the same had happened to many dieters’ commitment level.
 Not only does anecdotal evidence (and personal experience) tell us that dieters tend to fall off the wagon after a few months, there is also compelling data and psychological theory that explains the reasons behind — and patterns of — our downfalls.
 Digging into these reasons is important for diet companies (and snack, wellness and fitness companies) because it offers insights into how they might want to think differently marketing their products.

-At Halverson Group, we recently did a study about the roles that food and beverages play in people’s lives.
+At Halverson Group, we did a study about the roles that food and beverages play in people’s lives.
 We found that 11% of people (18 and over in the U.S.) claim to follow some sort of diet or food lifestyle “always or most of the time.”
 However, when we looked at each individual food and beverage choice made in a week, 4 in 10 situations involved choices that were not in line with their stated food regimen.
 This is backed by cognitive dissonance theory, which holds that people strive for consistency among their beliefs, attitudes and behaviors, and when those aren’t in sync — when people must choose between attitudes and behaviors that are in conflict, such as eating that doughnut when you believe that it’s not a healthy, positive option — dissonance occurs.
-In these situation, beliefs often lose the battle.
+In these situations, beliefs often lose the battle.
 Why?

 Not to be the evil marketer, but this is absolutely true.
 Looking at the data from our research, we found the following: